 Our Primary Program (ages 3 and 4) is a private, not-for-profit, tuition-based program.
 In order to make it accessible to families with a range of incomes, we offer financial assistance through sliding scale tuition rates for families in our 1st catchment zone.
 For scholarship opportunities or financial assistance, contact Tiffany Murphy, email@example.com.
-Students must turn 3 by September 1 of the year they are applying and students must be fully potty trained.
+Students must turn 3 on or before July 31 of the year they are applying and students must be fully potty trained.
 Enrollment in our Primary Program does not guarantee placement into our K-8 program.

 All applicants to Kindergarten must go through the complete admission and lottery process, including students enrolled in our Primary Program.